luannutels/phishing-mail-templates/README.md

 # phishing-hub
-Resources and templates that can help with phishing campaigns.
+Resources that can assist with phishing campaigns.